Python Fundamentals

 Slicing methods can apply for strings, lists, and DataFrames.

-With slicing methods, we can get subset of the data object.
+With slicing methods, we can get a subset of the data object.

 [index]Common built-in functions you will use often: